UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-kafkanet/README.md

 course in the year 2023/24 at the *Faculty of Computer and Information Science* in Ljubljana.

-We would like to create quick, customised personal bots from novels.
+We would like to create quick, customized personal bots from novels.
 Currently, there is a world-wide literacy crisis, because young people are reading less and less, even though literacy is vital for educational and professional success.
 We would like to motivate young people to read through conversational